EclipsoXIV/smrpg/normal-rta-route.md

 BUY: 1 Honey Syrup
            Jump Shoes (equip)

-Get frog coin in castle (2nd opportunity to get it at no cost after Bundt) SAY NO TO MENU TUTORIAL (2nd Text Box after Chancellor stops Mario the first time) Jump for tha lady
+•	Get frog coin in castle (2nd opportunity to get it at no cost after Bundt)
+•	SAY NO TO MENU TUTORIAL (2nd Text Box after Chancellor stops Mario the first time)
+•	Jump for tha lady
-Pick top option for Mallow
+•	Pick top option for Mallow
-Head to the East exit of Mushroom Kingdom, talk with the toad, then leave for Bandit’s Way
+•	Head to the East exit of Mushroom Kingdom, talk with the toad, then leave for Bandit’s Way

 ***Bandit's Way***
-Jump straight down and land on left petal of the rotating flower Skipping stepping on very first platform
+•	Jump straight down and land on left petal of the rotating flower
+•	Skipping stepping on very first platform
-Get the hidden KeroKeroCola by jumping cardinal right off of 2nd rotating flower 0Kill 16+ K-9’s (20 dogs is preferred as it lets you kill Belome faster)  Millnium's strat, start practicing!
+•	Get the hidden KeroKeroCola by jumping cardinal right off of 2nd rotating flower

-***FROM HERE UNTIL MOLEVILLE MINES STAR LEVEL UPS WILL NOT SYNC TO THE NOTES IF YOU GOT LESS THAN 20 DOGS***
+•	Kill 16+ K-9’s (19 is optimal)  Example of 19 Dogs, start practicing!

 [LEVEL (if 18+ dogs)]
 	Mario [2] : SP
 	Mallow [3] : SP

-USE YOUR FLOWER ITEMS NOW BEFORE FIGHTING CROCO (15 FP)

 CROCO (320 HP):
 Jump / Defend
 Jump / Defend
 Jump / Defend
 Jump / Honey Syrup
-Jump / Defend rest of turns (can mistime one Jump and still kill, an untimed Jump will require an additional jump)
+Jump / Defend
+Jump / Defend
+Jump / Defend

-***Croco skips a turn after his Weird Mushroom, should kill 2 Jumps after the Weird Mushroom
+***Croco skips a turn after his Weird Mushroom, should kill 2 Jumps after the Weird Mushroom (7 total)

 [LEVEL (if less than 18 dogs)]
 	Mallow [3] : SP

-Map -> Mushroom Kingdom
+•	Warp to Mushroom Kingdom

 ***Mushroom Kingdom 2***
-Go to the shop
+•	Go to the shop

-Sell: Wallet (Also sell Croaka Cola if you are opting to not do Wiggler Jumps)
+Sell: Wallet

 Buy:
+	2 Honey Syrup
-	3 Honey Syrup (Only buy 2 if you are not doing Wiggler jumps) 2 Pick Me Up
+	2 Pick Me Up
 	2 Cleansing Juice

-Use both Flower Tabs after you’re past the room with the 2 Shymores, right before the Claymorton cutscene (16 FP) Avoid the stairs and go to the left of the Shysters to skip part of the pre-fight dialogue
+•	Use all Flower Tab and Flower Jar after you’re past the room with the 2 Shymores, right before the Claymorton cutscene (16 FP).
+If you encounter one of those Shymores, Defend with Mario and Thunderbolt with Mallow.
+•	Avoid the stairs and go to the left of the top row of Shysters to skip part of the pre-fight dialogue

 CLAYMORTON (480 HP - 16 FP):
 Jump (Left x2) / Thunderbolt